gurupratap-matharu/Python-Projects/Webmaps-using-python-folium/README.md

 ## How to run

-python3 mapit.py
+> python3 mapit.py

 The script will create a Map.html file in the same folder and open a browser window pointing to the volcanoes in the United States with a dark theme in the background.

-All countries have polygon layers implemented.
+## Note

-Volcanoes information is retrieved from the 'volcanoes.txt' file in the same folder.
+- All countries have polygon layers implemented.

--
+- Volcanoes information is retrieved from the 'volcanoes.txt' file in the same folder.